jerkeeler/choralcat/README.md

 ### Requirements

 - Redis
-  - Ensure that authentication is enabled and password is generated, but the password in the .env file
+  - Ensure that authentication is enabled and password is generated, put the password in the .env file
-- Python3.10
+- Python 3.10
 - Node v14

 ### Setup